microsoft/finops-toolkit/docs/_docs/bestpractices/storage/storage.md

 ### Query: Idle Backups

-This Azure Resource Graph (ARG) query analyzes backup items within Azure Recovery Services Vaults and identifies those that have not had a backup for over 90 days and are associated with specific tags.
+This Azure Resource Graph (ARG) query analyzes backup items within Azure Recovery Services Vaults and identifies those that have not had a backup for over 90 days.

-### Description

-This query identifies backup items in Azure Recovery Services Vaults that have not been backed up for more than 90 days (considered idle) and are associated with specific tags.
-By focusing on these idle resources, the query provides insights into which resources may need attention or can be decommissioned.

 #### Category

 Optimization

-#### Potential Benefits
+#### Query

-- **Cost Optimization:**  Identifies backup items that have not been backed up for over 90 days, indicating potentially idle or unnecessary backups that could be reviewed and possibly decommissioned to save costs.

 <details>